 - Does your hiking pace change over longer distances?

 - Will your pace be determined by a companion?

 As a cyclist I kept meticulous records, but somehow that never transferred to hiking.
 Maybe because of the variables, or infrequent repeated trails or conditions.
 This knowledge would have helped me set better goals on day hikes or shorter backpack trips.
 Tracking and recording personal experiences has become more important as I prepare for long-distance pursuits requiring advance food preparation to be mailed to resupply locations.

 There are many tools to track your performance.
-I use the Trimble Outdoors app on my phone.
+I use an app on my phone.
 It works well on airplane mode thereby conserving my battery, and I like it’s mapping and tracking GPS functions.
 I have my app set to pause when I’m not hiking so that I get a better estimate of actual time hiked.
 At the end of each hike, I take screen shots of the elevation profile and the stats, then maintain those with my hiking photos of the trip making future reference a bit easier.